-The Biodiversity Conservation Program is delivered through Saving our Species (SoS), implementing the Program's strategies through its conservation actions.
+The Biodiversity Conservation Program is delivered through Saving our Species (SoS), which implements the program's strategies through its conservation actions.

 The Biodiversity Conservation Program consists of: